sphinx-doc/sphinx/Doc-26/library/fileinput.rst

       Added the *mode* and *openhook* parameters.

-**Optional in-place filtering:** if the keyword argument ``inplace=1`` is passed to :func:`input` or to the :class:`FileInput` constructor, the file is moved to a backup file and standard output is directed to the input file (if a file of the same name as the backup file already exists, it will be replaced silently).
+**Optional in-place filtering:** if the keyword argument ``inplace=1`` is passed to :func:`fileinput.input` or to the :class:`FileInput` constructor, the file is moved to a backup file and standard output is directed to the input file (if a file of the same name as the backup file already exists, it will be replaced silently).
 This makes it possible to write a filter that rewrites its input file in place.
-If the keyword argument ``backup='.<some extension>'`` is also given, it specifies the extension for the backup file, and the backup file remains around;
-by default, the extension is ``'.bak'`` and it is deleted when the output file is closed.
+If the *backup* parameter is given (typically as ``backup='.<some extension>'``), it specifies the extension for the backup file, and the backup file remains around; by default, the extension is ``'.bak'`` and it is deleted when the output file is closed.
 In-place filtering is disabled when standard input is read.

 **Caveat:** The current implementation does not work for MS-DOS 8+3 filesystems.